 Commonwealth Fair Work Act 2009

 Section 352 of the Act states that it is unlawful for your employer to dismiss you due to temporary absence resulting from injury or illness.
-Your employer may face a maximum penalty of $6600 for breaching this section of the act (by dismissing you due to temporary absence due to injury or illness).
+Your employer may face a maximum penalty of $11,095.20 for breaching this section of the Act (by dismissing you due to temporary absence due to injury or illness).
 If you have changed employers after your dismissal, your former employer may remain liable for up to 6 years following your unfair dismissal.

-There are protections in place for employers to ensure that they can fairly dismiss employees who are absent without legitimate excuse.
+There are protections in place for employers to ensure that they cannot fairly dismiss employees who are absent without legitimate excuse.
 The Commonwealth Fair Work Regulations 2009 declare that an employee must submit a medical certificate to their employer as evidence of the injury or illness that has caused their absence, and that they must do so within 24 hours of the commencement of their absence, or such a period that is reasonable under the circumstances.

 If you are absent from work due to injury or illness, it is important that you obtain a medical certificate from a healthcare professional and submit it to your employer as soon as possible.
 You must also comply with any reasonable demands by your employer regarding the reason and length of your absence from work.

 A temporary absence due to injury or illness covered by the Act does not include:

 - An absence of more than 3 months;

 - Total absences equivalent to more than 3 months within a 12 month period not covered by paid carer’s or personal leave.

 If you believe your absence may last more than three months, you will need to inform your employer as soon as possible, as they may require additional information.